sui-foundation/sui-move-intro-course/unit-one/lessons/4_functions.md

 Entry functions typically have the transaction context as the last parameter.
 This is a special parameter set by the Sui Move VM, and does not need to be specified by the user calling the function.

-The TxContext object contains essentially information about the transaction used to call the entry function, such as the sender's address,
+The `TxContext` object contains essential information about the transaction used to call the entry function, such as the sender's address

 ## Create the Function Code